Men’s Face Mask Best Choices

 There are really only two types of men’s face masks.
 The first are designer masks.
 The second are niche masks.
 You may be wondering about the differences?

 - Designer masks: Just as the name implies, these are masks that are marketed in a way that promise a certain look or lifestyle.
 Think of brands like Clinique, Rugged and Dapper and Tom Ford.
-There’s nothing wrong with any of them however, because they carry a namebrand label, they usually cost more.
-You’ll pay anywhere from $25.00 to $150.00, depending upon the brand and number of liquid ounces.
+There’s nothing wrong with any of them however, because they carry a name-brand label, they usually cost more.
+You’ll pay anywhere from $15.00 to $150.00, depending upon the brand and number of liquid ounces.
+Fine Vine Mud Mask is an example.

 Men’s Face Mask Pricing Mistakes